Making different work

 Exploring: The future of a decentralized museum.

 When German artist Joseph Beuys proclaimed that "Everyone's an Artist" he probably did not envision social media publishing platforms.
-To show how that could possibly influence the traditional role of a museum - in which it carefully considers which artists to collect and display, we created a project in which everyone would be able to contribute and influence an alternate graphic identity of the Centraal Museum in Utrecht, The Netherlands.
+To show how that could possibly influence the traditional role of a museum - in which it carefully considers which artists to collect and display, I created a project in which everyone would be able to contribute and influence an alternate graphic identity of the Centraal Museum in Utrecht, The Netherlands.

 Client: Centraal Museum Utrecht